victowang/BREADME.md/guides/starter_maintenance.md

 You can find many reciped on sourdough pancakes online, I havent tried it yet.

 #### Crackers ?
 Mix some flour, olive oil, salt and discarded starter + flavourings (dried herbs, lemon zest, seeds...) into a stiff but smooth dough and let it rest, roll it into a thin sheet and cut into whatever shape you like.
-You can also shape them like small gressins.
+You can also shape them like small bread sticks / grissini.

 #### Compost it
 It is fine to compost it, it is better than trowing it away.